Shahir-Abdullah/Handwritten-Geometric-Shape-Detector/README.md

 2. The model : shapedetector_model_4b.h5

 # Instructions to run the application :
-The python file is named "app3.py".
-Type python3 app3.py to run the application.
-Also keep the model file 'shapedetector_model_4b.h5' in the same directory where the "app3.py" is.
+1. Keep the model file 'shapedetector_model_4b.h5' in the same directory where the "app3.py" is.
+2. Type 'python3 app3.py' to run the application.

 There are tons of files in this project.
 Don't get overwhelmed.
 I didn't have time to clean those.
 Also I was trying to make the model better.
 For detecting the 4 shapes all you need is app3.py file and 'shapedetector_model_4b.h5' file.
 These 2 files are the most stable ones.
 Keep these in one directory and run python3 app3.py.